 Contrary to the general restoration goals, the susceptibility of the networks to cascading perturbations increased as the communities assembled.
-Because network vulnerability to cascading perturbations, as measured by algebraic connectivity, is correlated with species richness, the increase and plant and pollinator richness following restoration is at least partially responsible for the increase to cascading effects.
+Because network vulnerability to cascading perturbations, as measured by algebraic connectivity, is correlated with species richness, the increase in plant and pollinator richness following restoration is at least partially responsible for the increase in response to cascading effects.
 Connectance is also positively related to algebraic connectivity (Gibert et al. 2013), but because we observed a decrease in connectance, topological characteristics of the networks beyond species richness and connectance are needed to explain the increased sensitivity to perturbations spreading.
 These hedgerows were designed to provide floral resources to the largest number of pollinators across the growing season (Menz et al. 2010).
 The generalized nature of the floral community may explain why the networks tended to be more generalized than expected if interactions were randomly distributed across species (Fig. [fig:baci]).
 In addition, the design of the hedgerow plantings may have facilitated the emergence of a single, highly connected module in all of the networks (see [fig:changePoints2] for examples).
 This network configuration results in short path lengths (the distance between species in a network based on their shared partners), and thus, a perturbation in one species can more easily spread to other species.
 In order to promote more resilient communities, future restoration efforts should explore designing floral communities to promote more interaction partitioning using, for example, algorithms to optimize different network properties based on prior knowledge of pollinator floral preferences (M’Gonigle et al. 2016), and on desired network architectures that renders them more robust both to species loss and to cascading effects.

 Plant-pollinator networks, in general, are highly dynamic, with high turnover of species and interactions both within and between seasons (Burkle and Alarcón 2011).
 Though our non-assembling communities experience fewer network reorganizations than the assembling hedgerows, 82% of field margins and 40% of mature hedgerows underwent at least one changing point in network structure.
 Pollinators are also highly opportunistic (Petanidou et al. 2008; Vázquez 2005; Albrecht, Riesen, and Schmid 2010), though trait complementarity such as tongue length and corolla depth impose some biophysical limits to the interactions between plants and pollinators (Vázquez, Chacoff, and Cagnolo 2009; Vázquez et al. 2009; Stang et al. 2009; Stang, Klinkhamer, and Van Der Meijden 2006; Santamaría 2007).
 Such opportunism may buffer plant-pollinator communities from global change (e.g., Ramos-Jiliberto et al. 2012; Kaiser-Bunbury et al. 2010), but our limited understanding of the assembly of these communities impedes making such predictions (Vázquez et al. 2009; Burkle and Alarcón 2011).
 Unlike in the broader food web literature, we have few assembly models of mutualistic network assembly (Valdovinos et al. 2013; Nuismer, Jordano, and Bascompte 2013; Guimarães, Jordano, and Thompson 2011).
 In addition, the few developed models often borrow their mechanisms from competitive interactions, leading to inaccurate biological assumptions (Holland, Okuyama, and DeAngelis 2006).
 We need further development of mechanistic models of mutualistic systems to generate testable predictions, along with empirical exploration of network assembly.
 Plant-pollinator communities and mutualisms broadly are vital for biodiversity maintenance and essential ecosystem service provision.
 We must therefore understand the processes underlying their assembly to facilitate restoration and conservation.